 The collision presence pair is used by the transceiver to indicate the presence of multiple transmission attempts on the coaxial cable.
-This is done by transmitting a square wave with a 10MHz fundamental frequency through the standard transceiver cable driver (described in 7.2.4).
+This is done by transmitting a signal with a 10MHz fundamental frequency through the standard transceiver cable driver (described in 7.2.4).
 An oscillator is used instead of a simple level shift to allow AC coupling at the transceiver.
-Transceivers use the collision presence signal to indicate one of two conditions: the transceiver is transmitting and there is an attempt by another station to transmit at the same time, or there is a simultaneous transmission attempt by three or more stations regardless of whether the transceiver in question is transmitting.
+Transceivers must activate the collision presence signal in both of the following conditions: 1) there are two stations transmitting simultaneously and the transceiver in question is connected to one of those stations, 2) there are three or more stations transmitting simultaneously (independent of whether the transceiver in question is connected to one of the transmitting stations).